Welcome back to our “Mentoring for the 6 Stages of the Employee Lifecycle” series!

 So far, we’ve covered:

-In this post, we’ll cover retention.
+In this post, we’ll cover employee retention and how mentoring helps organizations improve it.
 But before we get into that, let’s first look at the retention problem many companies today are facing.

 The Retention Problem

-Many businesses today are struggling with the challenge of retaining top talent.
+Many businesses today struggle with the challenge of retaining top talent.
 With the job market being as competitive as it is, it’s so important to find effective ways to retain your best employees.

-But in order to talk about retention, we also need to talk about engagement.
+But in order to talk about employee retention, and subsequently, how mentoring can help here, we also need to talk about engagement.
 Why?
 Because, according to Gallup’s State of the American Workplace report, “Employees who are engaged are more likely to stay with their organisation, reducing overall turnover and the costs associated with it.”

 But here’s the bad news: per another Gallup survey, only 14% of your employees are actively engaged in their work.
 And those costs they were talking about?
 They estimate that the price tag of a disengaged employee is roughly 34% of their salary, accounting for lost productivity, additional sick days, etc. And if that employee simply decides to leave?
 Human Resources Director (HRD) AU puts the average cost of rehiring and training at $23,000 AUD.